gramat-lang/specs/QUICKSTART.md

+*Work in progress, this file may be outdated...*

 # Gramat

 Gramat is a domain-specific language designed for generating a collection of name/value pairs (map) from an input character sequence by using syntactic and semantic rules.